ManfredLange/issue-201121/README.md

 1. Clone repo https://github.com/ManfredLange/issue-201121
 2. Open root directory.
 This will prompt to reopen the directory in the container.
 Open directory in container
 3. Once loading the container has completed, open VS Code preferences and switch to "Remote [Dev Container: repro]".
 4. Edit json for remote settings and add `"omnisharp.path": "latest"`.
-This will show prompt to restart Omnisharp.
+This will show prompt to restart OmniSharp.
-5. Wait for restart of Omnisharp to finish.
+5. Wait for restart of OmniSharp to finish.
 Restart will pull latest OmniSharp for Linux.
 As of writing this was version 1.37.1-beta.61
 6. Open terminal and run `dotnet build` to ensure everything compiles "as-is"
 7. In directory `/workspace/CmdLine` create a new file named "Foo.cs".
 Add the following content:
    ```